tarekbrahmi/Open-cv-project/README.md

 > * *dlib* : A toolkit for making real world machine learning and data analysis applications.
 > * *scipy* : Provides algorithms for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, statistics and many others algorithms.
 > * *imutils* : A series of convenience functions to make basic image processing functions such as translation, rotation, resizing, skeletonization, displaying Matplotlib.

-##### Content of this repository:

-> * Video processing with OpenCV ,Face Detection,Object and movement detection.
-> * Shape detection and counting object on real time via default camera.
-> * Drawing different type of contours (Circle,rectangle,Triangle.. ) in image or video (real time).
-> * Applying algorithms provided by OpenCv for image processing (Segmentation,Morphological algorithms...).
-> * Applying algorithms provided by Sklearn to preform many actions (Emotion Detection,)
-> *